MaoMaoCake/docker-onlyoffice-nextcloud/README.md

 Document Server (distributed as ONLYOFFICE Docs starting from v.6.0) and Nextcloud Docker installation will install the preconfigured version of [ONLYOFFICE Document Server][2] connected to Nextcloud to your server running them in Docker containers.

+## Know Issue
+When creating the first admin account nginx can report a 504 gateway timeout, this is fine just wait for a few moments and try to login by going to [http://localhost/index.php/login](http://localhost/index.php/login)

 ## Requirements